How the 7 Swing States Will Count Votes and Post Election Results

 A glass-enclosed room, which is open to the public for observing the verification process, is located at the electoral center in Pinal County, Ariz., on Oct.
 18, 2024.
 Olivier Touron/AFP via Getty Images

 Officials there warned on Oct.
-22 that it may take between 10 and 13 days to tabulate the results of the Nov.
+22 that it may take between 10 days and 13 days to tabulate the results of the Nov.
 5 election.

 In the aftermath of the 2020 contest, Trump and other Republicans alleged that Arizona’s election was rife with voter fraud.
 Ultimately, lawsuits against Arizona and Maricopa County officials were dismissed.
 In 2020, county officials certified the results 17 days after Election Day.

-Election Day voters in Maricopa County usually make up 10 to 15 percent of the vote in the county.
+Election Day voters in Maricopa County usually make up 10 percent to 15 percent of the vote in the county.
 To vote in person, Arizonans must present identification, get a new ballot printed, fill it out at the voting location, and feed it into a tabulator.

-On Election Night, Arizona’s election results will be available online after 8 p.m. and will be updated sporadically.
+On election night, Arizona’s election results will be available online after 8 p.m. and will be updated sporadically.

 State statute requires that bipartisan appointees validate the accuracy of the vote-tabulation system through a random hand-count audit of 1 percent of early ballots and 2 percent of votes cast at a voting center.

 Canvassing begins on Nov.
 11. Canvassing is the process of accounting for every ballot cast.
-It ensures each valid vote is included in the official results.
+It ensures that each valid vote is included in the official results.

 During the canvass, election officials resolve discrepancies and check for accuracy before certifying the results as final.